swaggest/swgui/README.md

 import (
 	"net/http"

-	"github.com/swaggest/swgui/v3emb" // For go1.16 or later.
-	// "github.com/swaggest/swgui/v3" // For go1.15 and below.
+	"github.com/swaggest/swgui/v5emb"
 )

 func main() {
-	http.Handle("/", v3.NewHandler("My API", "/swagger.json", "/"))
+	http.Handle("/", v5emb.NewHandler("My API", "/swagger.json", "/"))
-	http.ListenAndServe(":8080", nil)
+	_ = http.ListenAndServe(":8080", nil)
 }
 ```

-If you use `go1.16` or later, you can import natively embedded assets with `"github.com/swaggest/swgui/v3emb"`, it may
+If you use `go1.16` or later, you can import natively embedded assets with `"github.com/swaggest/swgui/v5emb"`, it may
 help to lower application memory usage.

 ## Use CDN for assets